A dry, itchy or stinging scalp, and one that maybe also suffers from dandruff, can have a variety of causes.

-In order to prevent a dry scalp.
-It is therefore all the more important for those with extremely dry skin or a tendency to neurodermatitis or psoriasis to use the right shampoo for cleansing hair and the scalp.
+In order to prevent a dry scalp, the triggers should be reduced.
+It is therefore all the more important for those with extremely dry skin or who are prone to neurodermatitis or psoriasis to use the right shampoo for cleansing hair and the scalp.

-A suitable shampoo will not dry out the scalp further.
+- The right shampoo: A suitable shampoo will not dry out the scalp further.
 The scalp and hair should be cleansed gently, for example, with Linola Shampoo.

 In addition, take care not to shower or bathe in water that is too hot because this places extra stress on the skin and hair.
 The ideal temperature is in the 32–36°C range.